-Deputy Convenor: Eric Baird was Chair of the Cairngorms Community Councils Group and is Head Ranger on the Glen Tanar estate.
-He also has a specialist knowledge of countryside issues.
+Eric Baird (Deputy Convener) is the immediate past Convener of the Cairngorms Community Councils Group and Head Ranger on the Glen Tanar estate.
+He also has a specialist knowledge of countryside issues and is a member of the Grampian Regional Forestry Forum.